st-sw/STC3117GenericDriver/README.md

 Manufacturer: STMicroelectronics

 Typical Application:  Monitor a single cell battery <br />
 Features: Measure the Voltage, Current, and Temperature.
+And then report the State of charge (%) <br />
 Package:      CSP (9 pins) <br />
 Operating supply: 2.7V to 4.5V  <br />